Serggus/public-scripts/nutanix/graphical-api-demo/readme.md

 - Collect some basic info from the CVM or cluster IP address you specified
 - Create a couple of PNG files in {app_home}/ajax/charts that show SSD & HDD utilisation
 - Create a container, if you used that option
+- Create a VM, if your cluster is running KVM/Acropolis

 ## Updates

+2016.06.02

+- Created a common credential and CVM/cluster details form above the demos
+- Added the ability to create a VM through the API ...
+KVM/Acropolis required!
+- Changed entire demo so it works with relative directories

 2015.05.21